Matching Incident Management Roles and Workflows to Process

 Revamping incident severity

-With this revised incident management process in place, we then had to apply our basic process to different use cases and different incident types.
+With this revised incident management process in place, we then had to apply our basic process to different use cases and different incident types, with workflow and process automation.
 After all, we typically don’t respond the same way to a major customer-impacting incident the same way we do to an incident that only has internal impact.
 But I’ll discuss all that in my next post.

 Workflows from the real world